BREAKING

 Operator

-Nay Soe Naing — Analyst, Beringberg
+Nay Soe Naing — Analyst, Berenberg

-Yeah, so sorry I was a little unclear, but I want to make sure your question was clear.
-Just the audio was a little low.
-But just in terms of the deferred ar, this is Rob, this is contractual commitment.
-So when we engage and sign these contracts, these are contractually committed amount of ARR.
-That’s what we hear Neil talk about the durability and the predictability of the business.
-So, you know, they have a great incentive to be on time in their implementation.
+Yeah.
+So sorry, it was a little unclear, but I want to make sure — your question was clear that audio was a little low.
+But just in terms of the deferred ARR — this is Rob.
+These are — this is a contractual commitment.
+So when we engage and sign these contracts, these are contractually committed amounts of ARR.
+That’s what we heard Neil talk about the durability and the predictability of the business.
+So they have a great incentive to be on time in their implementation.
 But if they’re not, that ARR comes.
-So we believe that, you know, in addition to obviously the predictability, the benefit to the customer and the way we’ve contracted is that it’s allowing them time to ensure that they are aligned to the cycle of the contract.

-And so why we’re also excited about how we’ve had these quarters and what we call demand capture is because in addition to timing them appropriately, we’ve done them on the proper commercial conditions.
-Not in any way tried to strain the deal by pulling it forward just to hit a current quarter that doesn’t match the implementation cycle or market conditions in those out years.
-And so these are contractually obligated, they’ll hit in these quarters.
-We are hoping and we’re planning to be fully aligned with their implementations.
-And in addition to that, hopefully as we get to those out cycles, there’s actually upside even in those.
+So we believe that in addition to, obviously, the predictability, the benefit to the customer and the way we’ve contracted is that it’s allowing them time to ensure that they’re aligned to the cycle of the contract.
+And so why we’re also excited about how we’ve had these quarters and what we call demand capture is because in addition to timing them appropriately, we’ve done them on the proper commercial conditions, not in any way, try to strain the deal by pulling it forward just to hit a current quarter and it doesn’t match the implementation cycle or market conditions in those out years.
+And so these are contractually obligated.
+They’ll hit in these quarters.
+We are hoping, and we’re planning to be fully aligned with their implementations.
+And in addition to that, hopefully, as we get to those out cycles, there’s actually upside even in those.

-Nay Soe Naing — Analyst, Beringberg
+Nay Soe Naing — Analyst, Berenberg

-Okay, that’s super helpful.
+Okay.
+That’s super helpful.

 Operator